-But the love “from the heart”, that is an emotion born in the anahata chakra, is that stable foundation on which the Divine Love can be grown — subtle, wise, powerful, all-embracing.
+But the love “from the heart”, that is, an emotion born in the anahata chakra, is the stable foundation on which the Divine Love can be grown — subtle, wise, powerful, and all-embracing.

 The whole spiritual Path consists of mastering love, for it is not possible to learn to love the Creator if we do not have a developed ability of emotional love!
 And let me repeat once again that love cannot be developed unless we have a developed structure generating this psychical state — the spiritual heart!